UPPMAX/uppmax_intro_python/docs/morning_session/variables_expressions_and_statements.md

 !!!- info "Learning objectives"

-    * Practice converting an equation to Python code
+    - practice converting an equation to Python code
-    * Find and use the operator for exponentiation
+    - find and use the operator for exponentiation

 Read the following sections of [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):